Sora-3e8/romopad-driver/readme.md

 $ systemctl --user daemon-reload
 $ systemctl --user enable --now romopad.service
 ```
+## Usage
+The user-space driver should immidiately be activated after the install
+- You can check the status using: `systemctl --user status romopad-service`
+- To enable: `systemctl --user enable --now romopad-service`
+- To disable: `systemctl --user disable --now romopad-service`

 ## 🐞 Known issues
 - In some environments the layer indicator may not show up, this is an issue caused by systemd not being able to pass the display variable as it was not set yet